Skip to main content

 USD$10K in cash or cashing receipts.

-2. Customs Declaration upon Departure when you are leaving the country.
+• Customs Declaration upon departure from the country.

 How do you fill out the declaration?